 I think it was over a billion, all told.

-Um so they're gonna have to raise a lot of money for that and the uh and the Senate races, and Carville's upset here that they're starting out in a hole.
+So they're going to have to raise a lot of money for that and the Senate races.

-Uh I guess.
+I guess.

 Speaking of Mrs. Clinton, this is fascinating.

-This is from James Taranto's best of the web.com.
+This is from James Taranto's bestoftheweb.com.

-It may be a bad dream for Mrs. Clinton, at least if she does decide to make a bid for the West Wing in a 2003 blog entry, liberal economist Brad DeLong explained why.
+It may be a bad dream for Mrs. Clinton, at least if she does decide to make a bid for the West Wing.

-Now, before I get into the details of this, there's a story in the stack here that uh uh Mrs. Clinton is going to send private information in early December to select people to announce her exploratory committee, as though this is still up in the air.
+Now, before I get into the details of this, there's a story in the stack here that Mrs. Clinton is going to send private information in early December to select people to announce her exploratory committee, as though this is still up in the air.

-Here's Brad DeLong, liberal economist in a 2003 blog entry.
+Here's Brad DeLong, liberal economist, in a 2003 blog entry.

-My two cents worth, and I think it's the two cents worth of everybody who worked for the Clinton administration health care reform effort of 93 and 94 is that Hillary Rodham Clinton needs to be kept very far away from the White House for the rest of her life.
+My two cents' worth, and I think it's the two cents worth of everybody who worked for the Clinton administration health care reform effort of 93 and 94, is that Hillary Rodham Clinton needs to be kept very far away from the White House for the rest of her life.

-Heading up health care reform was the only major administrative job she has ever tried to do.
+Heading up health care reform was the only major administrative job she has ever tried to do, and she was a complete flop at it.

 She had neither the grasp of policy substance, the managerial skills, nor the political smarts to do the job she was then given, or that she took and demanded.

-And she wasn't smart enough to realize that she was in over her head and had to get out of the health care czar role quickly.
+And she wasn't smart enough to realize that she was in over her head and had to get out of the healthcare czar role quickly.

 When junior members of the economic team told her that the Congressional Budget Office would say such and such, she told them wrongly that her conversations with CBO head Robert Reischauer had already fixed that.